kubeshop/testkube/docs/installing.md

 kubectl testkube uninstall [--remove-crds]
 ```

-Optionally you can use `--remove-crds` flag which clean all installed Custom Resource Definitions installed by TestKube.
+Optionally you can use the `--remove-crds` flag which will clean all installed Custom Resource Definitions installed by TestKube.